 Acne is a chronic skin condition that produces pimples and whiteheads when hair follicles and dead skin cells become clogged up.
-It affects approximately 40 to 50 million people in the U.S. Acne is not restricted to adolescents but also affects many adults.
-It is estimated that the condition caused $3 billion in healthcare costs in the U.S. in 2016.
+It affects approximately 40 to 50 million people in the U.S..
+Acne is not restricted to adolescents, and affects many adults.
+It is estimated that the condition led to $3 billion in healthcare costs in the U.S. in 2016.

 Various treatment options are available to reduce the emergence of pimples and minimize lesions and scaring.
 Topical retinoids such as tretinoin have emerged as successful treatment options to reduce the appearance of acne.
 But the success of any treatment usually depends on the biological reasons that caused your acne in the first place.

 There are four main molecular causes of acne:

 Hormonal acne is caused by fluctuations in androgen levels.
 It is particularly frequent in women a few days before menstruation.
 Androgens promote the production of sebum – an oily substance that keeps the skin and hair moisturized.
 Too much sebum, however, can pile up in the hair follicles and block pores, leading to acne.

 The use of tretinoin for the treatment of skin conditions including acne dates back to the 1960s.
 It was the first retinoid approved by the U.S. Food and Drug Administration (FDA) in 1971.